 Colour psychology tells us that beige is dependable, conservative, and flexible.
 It is known for having neutral, calming and relaxing qualities – just think about how many spas use beige in their colour schemes.

 But here’s the catch: the attributes and meanings associated with beige change based on the colours it accompanies, meaning you’d better do your homework before splashing ice blue, hot pink or other tones next to those beiges in your home.
+This also rings true for other neutrals, so you’d better ensure you know what you need to know when choosing colours that go with grey, or off-white, etc.

 Beige also successfully offers a touch of the colour brown’s warmth, as well as some of the crisp and coolness of the colour white.
 And while it is a relaxing hue, it’s also very easy to turn beige into a dull colour.

 homify hint: Using beige for your walls allows this colour to become a discreet backdrop for furnishings, art, and additional colours of forest green, bright red and even gold.
-The beige fades into the background as the gorgeous accessories pop into the foreground,
+The beige fades into the background as the gorgeous accessories pop into the foreground.

 Remember that beige is available in a multitude of tints, with names such as tan, cream, buff, etc. To find out which tint matches with which colour, it’s important to examine the underlying hints in the beige.